 One point made time and time again was the importance of community support, especially from colleagues who have engaged in TTP activities in the past.
-Many of the issues and roadblocks that arise in the course of conducting TTP are consistent, if not well-published, and advice from those who have faced similar challenges is likely to be of value to you.
+Many of the issues and roadblocks that arise while conducting TTP are consistent, if not well-published, and advice from those who have faced similar challenges is likely to be of value to you.